 The appearance of Vampire Weekend was strange, even disturbing, but simultaneously exciting, because I had just started working on an article about Dracula, tourism, and a trip to a small town in Transylvania.
 Over the following months, vampires seemed to lurk in every corner.
 First came the bus-stop ads for a sports drink called "Tru Blood," which turned out to be a subversive marketing campaign for the HBO series "True Blood," about attractive young vampires and telepathics in a fictional Louisiana town.

 Then these somewhat alarming ads for Remy Martin champagne started popping up amidst the shadows of the subway.
-It was hard to tell what the intended message was, but there was one I could not rule out: in adequate quantities, champagne induces vampirism.

 [to be continued]